aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 you can refer to the Provider by its name in your service's or task's Capacity Provider strategy.

-The security groups will be added to cluster connections if the feature flag ECS_ADD_SECURITY_GROUP is true.
+The security groups will be added to cluster connections if the feature flag ECS_ADD_SECURITY_GROUP_TO_ASG_CAPACITY_PROVIDERS is true.

 By default, Auto Scaling Group Capacity Providers will manage the scale-in and scale-out behavior of the auto scaling group based on the load your tasks put on